 To maximize the impact of your grant, we expect that you’ll partner with us throughout your grant period to connect your organization’s staff, board and community to CAC and its resources.

-Events submitted to our site become eligible to be publicized in our events e-newsletter, which reaches over 9,000 Cuyahoga County residents.
-In 2015, The Music Settlement posted 126 events to CAC’s online calendar.
+Events submitted to our site become eligible to be publicized in our events e-newsletter, which reaches over 15,000 Cuyahoga County residents.
+In 2017, Art Therapy Studio posted over 70 events to CAC’s online calendar, including classes and showcases.
+Follow these tips for the best results:

 As partners, we expect that you will regularly share stories with CAC—not just at reporting time.
 By sharing stories that highlight your work and how funding from CAC helps you deliver on your mission, you can be featured in our newsletter, website and social media and demonstrate the importance of public funding to our community.